miles52100/notes/data_science_notes/boosting.md

 Here a weak learner is a classifier that is only slightly correlated with the true classificaiton.

-Robert Schapire's affirmative answer to the question has in a 1990 paper has had an impact on Stats and ML community.
+Robert Schapire's affirmative answer to the question, in a 1990 paper, has had an impact on Stats and ML community.

-The original boosting algorithms proposed by Schapire and Freund were not adaptive, but later they developed and adaptive one called *AdaBoost*, and this won the Godel prize!
+The original boosting algorithms proposed by Schapire and Freund were not adaptive, but later they developed an adaptive one called *AdaBoost*, and this won the Godel prize!

 References